-38.2% while the world average for the same period realized as 52.8%.
-Among the OIC countries, the rates have been differed significantly across different income groups.
+As shown in the Figure 1 below, the OIC average of the private sector credit given by the domestic banks is lower than the world average.
+While there has been a slight improvement in recent years, the size of the private sector credit as a share of the GDP clearly indicates the underdeveloped nature of the private sector in the OIC countries.
+OIC average in 2016 reached 38.2% while the world average for the same period realized as 52.8%.
+Among the OIC countries, the rates have differed significantly across different income groups.
 As seen from the graph below and as expected from the level of economic development, OIC-LIG and OIC-LMIG countries have low levels of private credits from the banking sector.
 OIC countries have performed well improvement over the last 5 years.
-Especially the rate for the OIC-HIG countries have increased significantly over the years surpassing the world average and reached 73.2% in 2016.
+Especially the rates for the OIC-HIG countries have increased significantly over the years surpassing the world average and reached 73.2% in 2016.